 - Linux operating systems,

-- programming in OpenFOAM,
+- programming in C or CUDA,

+- software development,

-- numerical optimisation, adjoint methods,
+- numerical optimisation, adjoint methods

-- turbulence models (use of).
+- turbulence models (use of)

 Language requirements

 A very good knowledge of English is required.

 Salary, conditions and environment

 The renumeration is 36.000 Euro per annum (living allowance), of which taxes, social contributions and pension payments have to be paid.
 Over and above, mobility allowance of about 9500 Euro per annum (at minimum; the exact amount depends on marital status) is foreseen.